Calabrese Associates, P.C.

 Watch for Business Deception During Divorce

-Watch for Business Deception During Divorcebusiness in a divorce is at the same time a marital property and a complex entity.
+Watch for Business Deception During DivorceA business in a divorce is at the same time a marital property and a complex entity.
 It is a major source of income for at least one spouse and has great value as an asset.
 While it is possible to divide business ownership, it is more common for one spouse to have complete ownership after the divorce.
 In return, the other spouse is compensated with properties of equal value.
 However, one spouse may use his or her knowledge of the business to prevent the other spouse from receiving equitable compensation in the division of property.
 You must be wary of how your spouse may try to deceive you about his or her business during your divorce.

 Business Valuation